amane1234/Wakeup_bluetooth_fix/README.md

 # Wakeup_bluetooth_fix

-It will execute the command 'sudo pkill bluetoothd' when the system enters sleep mode (S3, S4) using SleepWatcher
+It will execute the command 'sudo pkill bluetoothd' when the system enters sleep mode (S3, S4) & wake-up using SleepWatcher

 ---